MicrosoftDocs/SystemCenterDocs/z-harvest-spf/spf/Deploy/Usage-Metering-Data-Model-in-Service-Provider-Foundation.md

 This topic describes how Service Provider Foundation provides usage metering data to portals and clients that connect to its usage metering endpoint.

 > [!NOTE]
-> For updated information about usage metering and [!INCLUDE[katal_1](../../orch/getstarted/includes/katal_1_md.md)], see the TechNet wiki article [How to Integrate Your Billing System with the Usage Metering System](http://blogs.technet.com/b/systemcenter/archive/2013/08/01/how-to-integrate-your-billing-system-with-the-usage-metering-system.aspx).
+> For updated information about usage metering andWindows Azure Pack for Windows Server , see the TechNet wiki article [How to Integrate Your Billing System with the Usage Metering System](http://blogs.technet.com/b/systemcenter/archive/2013/08/01/how-to-integrate-your-billing-system-with-the-usage-metering-system.aspx).

 ## Overview of usage metering
 Usage metering consists of the following technologies and resources that participate as components of the usage metering system: